MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 - Strat_O365_Enterprise
 ms.custom: ''
-description: Informationen dazu, wie Sie die Verzeichnis- und Netzwerkbereitschaft in der Umgebung bewerten. ms.openlocfilehash: b9b2ed38afd77a5dd487b7e319eeee5300a62a25 ms.sourcegitcommit: bd8d55f82ca008af1b93a9bb4d1545f68e8188ad ms.translationtype: HT ms.contentlocale: de-DE ms.lasthandoff: 05/04/2020
+description: Informationen dazu, wie Sie die Verzeichnis- und Netzwerkbereitschaft in der Umgebung bewerten. ms.openlocfilehash: 78087b7e0c1cb7031954d3a9ac4188b59879db20 ms.sourcegitcommit: 584e2e9db8c541fe32624acdca5e12ee327fdb63 ms.contentlocale: de-DE ms.lasthandoff: 06/10/2020
-ms.locfileid: "44011651"
+ms.locfileid: "44679014"
 ---
 # <a name="step-2-directory-and-network-readiness"></a>Schritt 2: Verzeichnis- und Netzwerkbereitschaft

-Stellen Sie sicher, dass das Verzeichnis und das Netzwerk konfiguriert und bereit sind, den Wechsel zu Windows 10 und Microsoft 365 Apps for Enterprise zu unterstützen.
-Hierzu muss Azure Active Directory Services für Benutzer aktiviert sein, und das Netzwerk muss in der Lage sein, den normalen Datenverkehr sowie die Bewegung von potenziell riesigen Mengen an Daten zu verarbeiten, während PCs aktualisiert und Benutzerdateien, Einstellungen und Anwendungen wiederhergestellt werden.
+Ensure your directory and the network are configured and ready to support to your shift to Windows 10 and Microsoft 365 Apps for enterprise.
+This will require Azure Active Directory Services to be in place for users, and your network must have the capacity to handle both its regular traffic and the movement of potentially vast amounts of data as PCs are upgraded, and users’ files, settings and applications are restored.

 ![](../media/step-2-directory-and-network-readiness-media/step-2-directory-and-network-readiness-media-1.png)